/ INSIGHTS

 3. Exponential Smoothing

-Exponential smoothing is similar to moving averages but gives more importance to recent data.
+Exponential smoothing is similar to Moving Averages but gives more importance to recent data.
 This method adjusts more quickly to recent changes, helping businesses stay responsive to current trends and demand shifts.

 4. Regression Analysis